STAT545-UBC-students/hw08-acheng-ubc/README.md

 # Elements added to the Shiny app
-1. BC Liquor Store logo on title panel
+1. Added BC Liquor Store logo on title panel
-1. Tables and Plots do not render if Filtered Data has no results 1.
+1. Tables and Plots do not render if Filtered Data has no results
+1. Added option to sort Price Table in ascending order by price